Prince of Persia: The Sands of Time: Critical reviews

 The PC version shared much of the console version's praise, but the controls and responsiveness of the camera caused criticism.
 The Game Boy Advance version garnered lower scores than the console and PC versions due to its scaled-down gameplay and presentation, but was still generally praised as a competent port of the game.
-Nintendo Power said that "Acrobatic moves and inventive traps have never been as free-flowing as they are in [The Sands of Time]".
+Nintendo Power said that "acrobatic moves and inventive traps have never been as free-flowing as they are in [The Sands of Time]".
 Reviewing the mobile version, IGN reviewer Levi Buchanan was impressed by the company's adaptation of the console game's basic actions and atmosphere, giving it a score of 9.5 out of 10.
-1UP reviewer Corey Padnos was pleased with the Prince's acrobatic performance and the game's general performance, while lamenting the lack of the time-based mechanics of the main games and the lack of plot.
+1UP.com reviewer Corey Padnos was pleased with the Prince's acrobatic performance and the game's general performance, while lamenting the lack of the time-based mechanics of the main games and the lack of plot.

 At E3 2003, The Sands of Time was named as "Game of the Year".
 The game was named as Editor's Choice by GameSpot and IGN.
 At the 2003 Game Critics Awards, the game was awarded as "Best Action/Adventure Game".
-The Academy of Interactive Arts & Sciences, at its meeting in 2004, recognised the game as "Console Game of the Year", "Console Platform Action Adventure Game of the Year", and "Computer Action/Adventure Game of the Year".
-It was also awarded for "Outstanding Innovation in Computer Gaming", "Outstanding Achievement in Game Design", "Outstanding Achievement in Visual Engineering", "Outstanding Achievement in Animation", and "Outstanding Achievement in Game Play Engineering".
-At the 2004 Game Developers Choice Awards, the game won the "Excellence in Game Design" and "Excellence in Programming" awards.
-It was also nominated in the "Game of the Year" and "Excellence in Visual Arts" categories.
+The Academy of Interactive Arts & Sciences, at its awards ceremony in 2004, recognized The Sands of Time with "Console Game of the Year", "Console Platform Action/Adventure Game of the Year", and "Computer Action/Adventure Game of the Year"; it was also awarded with "Outstanding Innovation in Computer Gaming", as well as outstanding achievement in "Animation", "Game Design", "Gameplay Engineering", and "Visual Engineering".
+At the 2004 Game Developers Choice Awards, the game won the "Excellence in Game Design" and "Excellence in Programming" awards; it was also nominated in the "Game of the Year" and "Excellence in Visual Arts" categories.

 In 2009, Official Nintendo Magazine ranked it the 86th best game available on Nintendo platforms.
 The staff praised the developer's successful transition from 2D to 3D.
 IGN and Edge both named it among their 100 greatest games of all time in 2005 and 2007 respectively.
 Computer and Video Games placed it in its 2007 list of the 101 best PC games ever.
 In 2010, GamePro chose it as the 13th best PS2 game of all time.